Two explosions rock Somalia's capital, leaving 'scores' dead | Law-Order

 - Somalia

 The director of the Aamin ambulance service told the AP they had collected many wounded or killed.
-One of the ambulances responding was destroyed in the second blast, Abdulkadir Adan added in a tweet.
+One of the ambulances responding to the attack was destroyed by the second blast, Abdulkadir Adan added in a tweet.

-There was no immediate claim of responsibility in a city often targeted by the al-Shabab extremist group.

-The attack in Mogadishu occurred on a day when the president, prime minister and other senior officials were meeting to discuss combating violent extremism, especially by the al-Qaida-affiliated al-Shabab group.

-Al-Shabab often targets the capital with attacks on high-profile locations that begin with explosions and continue with gunmen entering and battling security teams.
-The group stormed the education ministry in 2015.

-The new attack occurred at Zobe junction, which was the scene of a massive al-Shabab blast in 2017 that killed more than 500 people.
+The attack occurred at Zobe junction, which was the scene of a huge al-Shabab truck bombing in 2017 that killed more than 500 people.

+Al-Shabab often targets high-profile locations.
+Saturday's blast occurred near the education ministry, which the extremists stormed in 2015, and the foreign ministry.

-Somalia's government is engaged in a new offensive against the extremist group that the United States has described as one of al-Qaida's deadliest organisations.
+Somalia's government has been engaged in a high-profile new offensive against the extremist group that the United States has described as one of al-Qaida's deadliest organizations.
+Somalia's president has described it as “total war'' against the extremists, who control large parts of central and southern Somalia and have been the target of scores of U.S. airstrikes in recent years.

+The extremists have responded by killing prominent clan leaders in an apparent effort to dissuade support for that government offensive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)